wanasim/EvolentHealth/README.md

 A single actions file (`index.js`) contains several actions to add/create/delete contacts while a single reducer file (`index.js`) listens for any actions and updates the store accordingly.
 The reducer file also initializes the store with a contact.

-The root file (`App.js`) leverages React-Redux's connect method to access the store and passes down state (all contacts) and actions (such as add and delete) to child components.
+The root file (`App.js`) leverages React-Redux's connect method to access the store and passes down state (all contacts) and action creators (such as add and delete) to child components.